2.0 magnitude earthquake reported near Cades Cove, USGS confirms

 TENNESSEE, USA — A 2.0 magnitude earthquake was reported near Cades Cove Sunday evening, according to the United States Geological Survey.

+Earthquakes that small are very common in East Tennessee and people usually do not feel any shaking related to them.

-The Great Smoky Mountains National Park said the earthquake occurred about 1 mile north of Cades Cove and ½ mile east of Rich Mountain Road.
+The Great Smoky Mountains National Park said the earthquake occurred about one mile north of Cades Cove and ½ mile east of Rich Mountain Road.

 USGS said that Sunday's earthquake was more than 12 km below the surface of the earth.

-The earthquake did not cause any damage to park facilities or impacts to visitors, Great Smoky Mountains NPS said.
+The earthquake did not cause any damage to park facilities or impacts to visitors, Great Smoky Mountains National Park said.

-According to the Great Smoky Mountains NPS, the highest recorded magnitude earthquake in the park, a 3.2 on the Richter scale, occurred in 1979 in the western section of the park.
+According to the Great Smoky Mountains National Park, the highest recorded magnitude earthquake in the park, a 3.2 on the Richter scale, occurred in 1979 in the western section of the park.

 Of the 20 recorded earthquakes detected within park boundaries since record-keeping began, none have caused detectable damage.